Romans 12:12

 Romans 12:12 says, "Rejoicing

-rejoice in connection with hope.
-It’s the hope that we have that should be and
+in connection with hope.
+It is the hope of the future that we have that should

-can be the source of our happiness.
+be and can be the source of our happiness.
 What makes you happy?
-The answer to that
+The answer to

 commandment.
 "Rejoicing in connection with